Tommy Freeman (rugby union): England

 In October 2021, Freeman received his first call-up to the senior England squad by coach Eddie Jones for the 2021 Autumn Internationals.
 Freeman was also a member of their 2022 tour of Australia and on 9 July 2022 made his debut starting in the second test victory at Lang Park.
 He retained his place for the last match of the tour as England defeated the Wallabies at Sydney Cricket Ground to win the series.

 Having not played for England since November 2022 against South Africa, a game where Freeman was substituted at half time, he returned to the squad for the 2024 Six Nations Championship after a call-up by coach Steve Borthwick.
 He started in their opening round victory away to Italy and then scored his first try at international level in a loss to France during the last game of the tournament.

-In February 2025, he scored his second try in two games for the 2025 Six Nations during a 26–25 victory over France.
+In February 2025, Freeman scored his second try in two games for the 2025 Six Nations during a 26–25 victory over France.
 In the following fixture, he scored a try against Scotland during a 16–15 victory to help England to win the Calcutta Cup for the first time since 2020.
-The try was controversially awarded by referee Pierre Brousset who believed he had seen a grounding of the ball.
 Despite the try standing, no camera angles appeared to confirm he had grounded the ball.
-In March 2025, he scored a try against Wales during a 68–14 victory at the Millennium Stadium.
-This try meant he became the first English player in the history of the tournament to a score a try in each round of a Six Nations campaign.
+He scored a try in the last round against Wales during a 68–14 victory at the Millennium Stadium.
+This try meanthe became the first English player in the history of the tournament to a score a try in each round of a Six Nations campaign.

 British & Irish Lions

-In May 2025, he was selected for the 2025 British & Irish Lions tour to Australia.
+In May 2025, Freeman was selected for the 2025 British & Irish Lions tour to Australia.
+He scored two tries in a tour match against Queensland Reds.
+Freeman started all three tests as the Lions won the series 2-1.